smc/Indic-Keyboard/README.md

 In 2013 the project got supported by SMC and ICFOSS through a DIT R&D project on android.
 Anivar Aravind co-ordinated the project for ICFOSS and Hiran Venugopalan designed the icon.

+This project uses code from jquery.ime project of Wikimedia and some of the layouts are ported from there.

 ## TODO